An Overview of Forensic Psychology

 PhD in Forensic Psychology Curriculum

 The curriculum for a PhD in Forensic Psychology can vary by institution but generally includes a combination of coursework, dissertation, and practical training that prepare students for work in various settings.
-Here are some courses covered in the curriculum;
+Some courses covered in a typical curriculum include:

 - Theories of psychology—An overview of major psychological theories and their relevance to forensic work.